znerol/certhub/integration-test/README.md

     make testenv=local all
 ```

-Note: Docker images are only rebuilt when the docker context changes.
-It is
+Note: Images are only rebuilt when the build context changes.
+It is necessary
-necessary to remove `controller/context` after changing anything in the `src`
+to remove `controller/context` after changing anything in the `src` directory.
-directory.

-## Note: Docker and systemd
+## Note: Containers and systemd

 Certhub ships with numerous systemd units.
 In order to really test all of those
 components it is desirable to run systemd on the testing infrastructure.